pableeto/my-homepage/content/authors/admin/_index.md

 (<a href = "https://mp.weixin.qq.com/s?__biz=MzA4NzIyMDY0OA==&mid=2655393474&idx=1&sn=7268b5e38dddbb216f6354de3a9cf1e4&scene=19#wechat_redirect">Here</a> is an article about my wonderful internship experience at MSRA.)

 Currently my research interests fall in the cross-field of computer graphics and computer vision.
-Specifically, I am interested in appearance modeling, differentiable rendering, 3D shape / scene synthesis and generation.
+Specifically, I am interested in appearance modeling, differentiable and neural rendering, 3D shape / scene synthesis and generation.

-<b>Internship position available:</b> We are hiring research intern(s) for research project related to 3D scene understanding and synthesis.
+<b>Internship chances (Updated on 07/27/2021):</b> I am finding perspective research intern(s) for research projects related to Nerual Rendering.
 Please drop me an email if you are interested in.
+For gap-year students, please also check the <a href="https://www.msra.cn/zh-cn/news/outreach-articles/2021-2022-%E5%BE%AE%E8%BD%AF%E4%BA%9A%E6%B4%B2%E7%A0%94%E7%A9%B6%E9%99%A2%E6%98%9F%E6%A1%A5%E8%AE%A1%E5%88%92%E5%BC%80%E6%94%BE%E7%94%B3%E8%AF%B7%E5%95%A6%EF%BC%81">MSRA StarBridge program</a> if you want to apply.